scipp/scipp/docs/getting-started/faq.rst

   This type of data arises in time-resolved detection of neutrons in pixelated detectors.
 - Written in C++ for performance opportunities, in particular also when interfacing with our extensive existing C++ codebase.

-Why are you not just contributing to xarray?
+Why are you not just contributing to Xarray?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is a valid criticism and at times we still feel uncertain about this choice.
 The decision was made in the context of a larger project which needed to come to a conclusion within a couple of years, including all the items listed in the previous FAQ entry.
-Essentially we felt that the list of additional requirements on top of what xarray provides was too long.
+Essentially we felt that the list of additional requirements on top of what Xarray provides was too long.
 Effecting/contributing such fundamental changes to an existing framework is a long process and likely not obtained within the given time frame.
-Furthermore, some of the requirements are unlikely to be obtainable within xarray.
+Furthermore, some of the requirements are unlikely to be obtainable within Xarray.

-We should note that at least some of our additional requirements, in particular physical units, are being pursued also by the xarray developers.
+We should note that at least some of our additional requirements, in particular physical units, are being pursued also by the Xarray developers.

 Plotting
 --------